hdogan/titanium-progress-hud-module/README.md

 Appcelerator Titanium Progress HUD Module for iOS
 =================================================

-This is a Progress HUD module for iOS development by Hidayet Dogan.
+This is a Progress HUD module ([MBProgressHUD](https://github.com/jdg/MBProgressHUD) Titanium binding) for iOS development by Hidayet Dogan.
 [MBProgressHUD](https://github.com/jdg/MBProgressHUD) class has been used.
 Thanks to [Matej Bukovinski](https://github.com/matej) for his work.

 Requirements: